All you need to know ahead of Monday’s first round qualifier draw

 Longford’s James McGivney looks on as his late effort to win the game against Kildare in normal time hits the post.
 Photograph: James Crombie/Inpho

-Fifteen counties, plus Kildare and Longford, go into the hat for the first round draw of the All-Ireland football qualifier series which takes place this morning (RTE Radio 1, 8.30am).
+Fifteen counties, plus Kildare and Longford, go into the hat for the first round draw of the All-Ireland football qualifier series which takes place tomorrow morning (RTE Radio 1, 8.30am).

 Longford’s draw with Kildare means the sides will meet again next Sunday with the losers facing into round one of the qualifiers the following weekend.